 Germany showed a very resilient performance with continued double-digit growth (+10.7%), despite a tough comparison base (+8.6% in 2020).
-Performance was mainly driven by the very favourable growth of Aperol and Aperol Spritz ready-to-enjoy, with the latter being recently launched in the market.
-In addition, Campari, Crodino and Grand Marnier also struck up positive performances.
-The strong business momentum continued into the fourth quarter (+12.4%) notwithstanding the less pronounced staycation effect.
+Performance was mainly driven by the very favourable growth of Aperol

-Off-premise sell-out data grew by +28.3% in value terms, over twice as fast as the overall spirits market compared with 2019's unaffected base10.
+Off-premise sell-out data grew by +28.3% in value terms, over twice as fast as the overall spirits market compared with 2019's unaffected base(10).